HQC-Online-Team-Minesweeper-7/Minesweeper-7/src3/Minesweeper/HQC.md

 *   Formatted all other elements of the source code according to the best practices introduced in the course “High-Quality Programming Code”.
 …
 ### Renamed variables:
-*   In class ConsoleMineswiperEngine: matrica to matrix
+*   In class ConsoleMineeswiperEngine: matrica to matrix
+*   In class ConsoleMineeswiperEngine: chenge row and col in matrix with Constantc.MatrixRow and Constants.MatrixColumn
+*   In class ConsoleMineeswiperEngine: chenge '*'with Constantc.MinesSymbol
+*   In class ConsoleMinesweeperEngine remove all badd comments
 *   In class Fifteen: number to numberOfMoves.
 *   In Main(string\[\] args): g to gameFifteen.
 *   Introduced constants: